Elizabeth Warren's New Plan On Guns Has A Goal: Reduce Gun Deaths By 80%

 "We've gotta have a leader who's willing to stand up to the gun lobby and say no more.
 And to take away one of their principle tools, which is the filibuster," she said.

 But Warren is going beyond some of the more commonly discussed ideas, such as stricter background checks or a ban on assault weapons.
-Her plan calls for creating a federal licensing system, limiting the number of firearms someone could buy, raising the minimum age to 21 for purchasing a gun, holding gun manufacturers liable (and, in some cases, even gun industry CEOs personally liable).
+Her plan calls for creating a federal licensing system, limiting the number of firearms someone could buy, raising the minimum age to 21 for purchasing a gun, holding gun manufacturers liable (and, in some cases, even holding gun industry CEOs personally liable).

 She also wants to raise taxes for gun manufacturers (from 10% to 30% on guns and from 11% to 50% on ammunition).

-Additionally, Warren's plan is calling for $100 million annual investment into gun violence research.
-She points out that the frequency of automobile deaths in the United States declined with widespread safety measures, such as seat belts and air bags; and, with the same approach, her goal of an 80% reduction in gun-related deaths could be achieved.
+Additionally, Warren's plan calls for $100 million annual investment into gun violence research.
+She points out that the frequency of automobile deaths in the United States declined with widespread safety measures, such as seat belts and air bags.
+With the same approach, she says, her goal of an 80% reduction in gun-related deaths could be achieved.

-Warren's policy proposal comes ahead of a candidate forum in Des Moines, Iowa this weekend, hosted by Everytown for Guns Safety, where 17 presidential candidates are expected to speak.
+Warren's policy proposal comes ahead of a candidate forum in Des Moines, Iowa, this weekend hosted by Everytown for Gun Safety, where 17 presidential candidates are expected to speak.

-Warren, whose campaign sells T-shirts emblazoned with the tagline she "has plan for that, is known for plans that promise large-scale structural change.
+Warren, whose campaign sells T-shirts that say she "has a plan for that," is known for plans that promise large-scale structural change.
 She had not previously discussed detailed plans for gun control.
 But there was a sense of urgency in the aftermath of two mass shootings in Ohio and Texas last weekend.

 On Friday, Warren also called on Walmart to stop selling guns.
-It's an idea that has been echoed by fellow Democratic presidential candidates senators Bernie Sanders and Cory Booker, as well as Julián Castro.
+It's an idea that has been echoed by fellow Democratic presidential candidates Sens.
+Bernie Sanders and Cory Booker, as well as Julián Castro.

 In speaking with NPR, Warren acknowledged that, of course, people want more immediate action on guns, rather than waiting until the next presidency.
-She said the best solution for now is for people to maintain pressure on President Trump and Senate Majority Leader Mitch McConnell, whom she pointed out has yet to bring two gun bills that have come out of the House to the Senate floor for a vote.
+She said the best solution for now is for people to maintain pressure on President Trump and Senate Majority Leader Mitch McConnell, who she pointed out has yet to bring two gun bills that have come out of the House to the Senate floor for a vote.

 "Yeah, the president has a lot of power.
 Yeah, Mitch McConnell has a lot of power.
 But I'll tell you this.
-People have a lot of power too and they get loud enough they keep pushing, they stay on this in a sustained way that's that's how we get change," she said.
+People have a lot of power too and they get loud enough they keep pushing, they stay on this in a sustained way, that's how we get change," she said.